shrikantkalar023/redux/README.md

 4. Currying: changing a fn having n args into a fn having 1 arg.

 5. Redux follows Pure fns & Immutability principles.

+6. In Redux, we store our app state inside a JS obj called 'store'.
+It is single source of truth.

+7. Reducers:- Fn which takes current state & 'action' as input & returns new state as output.
+Based on type of action, it will know what properties to update in state.

+8. Action is an 'obj' which has a 'type' property (\*required) & other properties which are used to update state.

+9. Action is dispatched to store, store calls reducer, reducer updates state, store notifies UI about state change.

+10. STEPS: Design store, define actions, create reducers, set up store.